scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

 The source object being copied can be encrypted or unencrypted.
 It can be encrypted on the server side using Scality-managed encryption keys (SSE-S3).
-With server-side encryption, S3 Connector encrypts the data as it writes it to disk and decrypts the data when you access it.
+With server-side encryption, Zenko encrypts the data as it writes it to disk and decrypts the data when you access it.
 Server-side encryption can also be requested for the target object regardless of whether the source object was encrypted.